 Our reduction constructs a meta graph and a selector from the Boolean formula.
 But our meta graph is really an abstraction of a Java program and the selector an abstraction of an AspectJ pointcut designator.
 An important point of our paper is that the meta graph/selector abstraction is good enough to reason about the computational complexity at the AspectJ level.
-To demonstrate this point, we translate an example boolean formula shown in Table 2 directly to an AspectJ pointcut in Figure 2.
-Here, x1, x2, x3, nx1, nx2, and nx3 in Figure 2 correspond to $x_1, x_2, x_3, !x_1, !x_2,$ and $!x_3$ , respectively.
+To demonstrate this point, we translate an example Boolean formula shown in Table 1 directly to a Java program and an AspectJ pointcut in Figure 2 $^4$ .